Editorial: Steube makes statement to state's detriment

 But, when push came to shove, the House of Representatives voted 354-58 to spend the money to help communities recover.

-Many of us in Charlotte County recall how devastated we were following Hurricane Charley.
+Many in Charlotte County recall how devastated they were following Hurricane Charley.
 Without the aid of state and federal governments, it would have taken years longer to return to anything resembling normalcy.

 Of the 58 representatives who voted against the disaster relief funding, two were from Florida.
 That’s a little hard to swallow.